Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/model/index.rst

           !! processed by numpydoc !!

+   .. py:method:: update_psi_s(psi_s)

+      Update the stator flux linkage magnitude state.

+      ..
+          !! processed by numpydoc !!

 .. py:class:: InductionMachinePars

    Γ-model parameters of an induction machine.

+   This contains Γ-model parameters of an induction machine.
+The main-flux saturation saturation can also be modeled by providing a callable `L_s` parameter.
+For convenience, the class also provides the corresponding inverse-Γ model parameters, which can be used in control systems.
+If the saturation is modeled, these inverse-Γ parameters depend on the stator flux linkage magnitude `psi_s` that should be updated by calling the `update_psi_s` method.

    :param n_p: Number of pole pairs.
    :type n_p: int